 Accelerated by the global health crisis, the world has seen a transformation from ‘in-person’ to ‘on-demand’ across sectors.
 In the new Remote Economy, the industrial enterprise enables their employees to collaborate remotely and access the information they need from anywhere at any time.

 "COVID-19 truly has accelerated digital transformation, helping drive long-term systemic change to how we work every day.
 Remote experts working anywhere in the world will now seamlessly connect with multiple frontline workers to keep critical operations running 24/7." - Andrew Chrostowski, Realwear

 Traditional handbooks and manuals are still a go-to source of information in the industrial work environment.
-Whether printed or as pdf-file, their content is difficult to understand as it’s text-based and in a 2D format.
+Whether printed or as a pdf file, their content is difficult to understand as it’s text-based and in a 2D format.
 Information is often not up to date and spread across multiple resources.

-The digital manual helps businesses accelerate their workflows in operations, maintenance and training while reducing error rates significantly.
-Let’s take a closer look at each of these areas and how Augmented Reality enables businesses convert from traditional to digital manuals with Work Augmentation.
+The digital manual helps businesses accelerate their workflows in operations, maintenance, and training while reducing error rates significantly.
+Let’s take a closer look at each of these areas and how Augmented Reality enables businesses to convert from traditional to digital manuals with Work Augmentation.

 Image: AR-based commissioning for industrial 3D printing equipment at EOS

-As manufacturing equipment is becoming more complex, manuals explaining how to operate this machinery need to be simple and easy-to-understand.
+As manufacturing equipment is becoming more complex, manuals explaining how to operate this machinery need to be simple and easy to understand.
 AR guides simplify complex information by combining step-by-step instructions with 3D animations of essential work steps and making both available in context with the machine.
 Workers no longer search for the right instructions to assemble and operate the equipment, they have them immediately at hand.
-All accessible via mobile devices or AR glasses as they stand next to the machine.
+All are accessible via mobile devices or AR glasses as they stand next to the machine.

 Image: AR guides for service technicians at IDEAL-Werk